tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 )
 ```

-Add a function, with arguments, to be called when the test is
+Add a function, with arguments, to be called when the test iscompleted.
-completed.
-Functions added are called on a LIFO basis and are
+Functions added are called on a LIFO basis and are called after tearDown on test
-called after tearDown on test failure or success.
+failure or success.

 Cleanup items are called even if setUp fails (unlike tearDown).